tvvignesh/node-skeleton/README.md

 Having worked on a lot of node.js projects, I had to repetitively do the same tasks over and over again, get a project structure, install stuff, implement standardization, containerize it, implement logging, and make sure everything is in place before I start off.
 This takes all the burden out and lets people focus just on the logic and nothing else.

+## Basic Concepts behind the architecture

+1. All the code you write resides within `src` folder and gets built when you start the server in `dist` folder.
+2. All configuration is stored against the respective environment in `src/config/env` folder and `.env` file in the root.
+3. All your navigation routes are placed in `src/app/routes` folder.
+You can place as many js files as you want within.
+4. All your logic is written in controllers placed within `src/app/controllers` folder.
+5. If you have utility functions which you will use across controllers, put them in `src/app/utils` folder.
+6. All the server side rendered template files are to be placed in `src/app/views` folder.
+7. All your static files and content is to be placed in the `public` folder.

 ## Deployment instructions

 ### Normal Installation